Ask

 Happy Tummy Expert

-There can be various factors that can affect skin health like genetics, hormonal balance, inflammation due to food or drug sensitivity, stress and environmental influences. and/or underlying health condition etc, some other factors that may affect the skin health include infections, nutrient deficiencies etc. Healthy skin & Hair reflects overall good health that requires, dietary modifications, regular physical activity, stress management and adequate sleep along with proper hydration.
+Premature greying of hair (PGH) is defined as greying of hair before the age of 20 years.
+Acne is a skin problem that can cause several types of bumps to form on the surface of the skin.
+These bumps can form anywhere on the body but are most common on the face, neck, back, shoulders.
+There can be various factors that can cause early greying of hair and affect skin health like genetics, hormonal balance, stress and/or underlying health condition etc, some other factors that may affect the skin health include infections, nutrient deficiencies etc. Healthy skin & Hair reflects overall good health that requires, dietary modifications, regular physical activity, stress management and adequate sleep along with proper hydration.

-Here are a few tips for Skin health.
+Here are a few tips for Hair & Skin health.

 • Inadequate intake of protein can result in hair changes that include hair thinning and hair loss.
 Some of the sources of high protein include pulses, lentils, milk, paneer, soybean, eggs, lean meat, nuts & seeds etc.